-Appendix B Values of parameters and initial states for the numerical example
+Appendix 2 Values of parameters and initial states for the numerical example

-Tables B1-B3 show the main exogenous variables used to set up the model economy created to emulate Madagascar for the numerical analysis in Section 3.
+Tables 2, 3, and 4 show the main exogenous variables used to set up the model economy created to emulate Madagascar for the numerical analysis in "Numerical Example" section.
 The setup follows the following basic strategy.
 The base year is set at 2020.
-For the arrival rate of disasters, we use the percentage of years with one or more disasters between 1980 and 2020, based on [64] and [65].
+For the arrival rate of disasters, we use the percentage of years with one or more disasters between 1980 and 2020, based on EM-DAT (2023) and World Bank (2023a).
 The targeted disasters are floods (riverine floods) and storms (tropical cyclones).
 The expected damage rates of the physical capital and assets in the base year are determined by using damage data that are provided in terms of a percentage of GDP with an assumption: all damage in the year of the disaster is due to a decrease in physical production capital.